manukj/GuardFi/README.md

 - [Foundry](https://getfoundry.sh/) for Solidity testing and deployment
 - [Git](https://git-scm.com/downloads)

-HEAD
-With GuardFi, you can protect your Ethereum smart contracts and rest assured knowing they’re secured against potential exploits.
+##With GuardFi, you can protect your Ethereum smart contracts and rest assured knowing they’re secured against potential exploits.
 Join us in making blockchain safer for everyone!
 =======
 With GuardFi, you can protect your Ethereum smart contracts and rest assured knowing they’re secured against potential exploits.
 Join us in making blockchain safer for everyone!
 >>>>>>> 847052b (Add recent updates to README and yarn.lock)